Dec 19, 2022

 Today, the San José fortress is home to the National Museum of Costa Rica, which showcases the country’s natural and cultural progression from Pre-Columbian times to the present.

-Visit all the top Costa Rica landmarks with the help of a Fora Advisor
+Visit all the top Costa Rica landmarks with the help of Fora

-The best way to see Costa Rica’s most famous landmarks is to plan your trip with a Fora Advisor.
-Not only can they deliver the inside scoop on the best spots to visit, advisors can also hook you up with perks at the best all-inclusive resorts in Costa Rica for families, couples — you name it.
+The best way to see Costa Rica’s most famous landmarks is to plan and book with Fora.
+Not only will we deliver the inside scoop on the best spots to visit, but we'll also hook you up with perks at the best all-inclusive resorts in Costa Rica for families, couples — you name it.
+Fill out the form below to get started.